Work hours calculator

 How do I subtract a lunch break?

 Enter the break length in minutes.
-It is removed from the total, so a paid shift with an unpaid 30-minute lunch reflects only the time you were actually working.
+It is removed from the total, so a shift with an unpaid 30-minute lunch reflects only the time you were actually working.

 How do I convert hours and minutes to decimal?